bazrar/varBuzz/README.md

 "Learning never exausts the mind" -Leonardo Da Vinci

 Let's learn and grow
-- 🔭 I’m currently working on Express
+- 🔭 I’m currently learning React
-- 🌱 I’m currently learning FullStack Web Dev
+- 🌱 Full Stack Engineer in the making
-- 👯 I’m looking to collaborate on Projects with beautiful minds
+- 👯 I’m looking to collaborate on projects with beautiful minds, looking for intern asap
 - 📫 How to reach me: Facebook, Gmail
-- ⚡ Fun fact: Keeping stuffs simple
+- ⚡ Fun fact: Believe in oneself, that's the real motivation